 Tomatillo Enchilada Sauce

 Simple cheese enchiladas are the perfect vehicle to show off a mouthwatering sauce.
-Try this bright and fresh-tasting sauce on our Cheese Enchilada Casserole.
+Try this bright green sauce on our Cheese Enchilada Casserole.

 - Yield: Makes 2 1/2 cups